OlegMasnik/Feistel-cipher/README.md

-# Symmetric-encryption-algorithm
+# Feistel cipher
-example of the symmetric encryption algorithm
+example of the Feistel cipher